-Accounts payable pertains to payable due to the purchase of retail treasury bonds and insurance payable.
+Accounts payables pertain to those payable due to the purchase of retail treasury bonds and insurance.

-Other liabilities include sundries and other payables.
+Other liabilities include sundries, derivative liability and other payables.

-Accounts payable and other liabilities are expected to be settled within the next financial year.
+Accounts payables and other liabilities are expected to be settled within the next financial year.